ITP-xStory/neurOSC/README.md

 # neurOSC
-a program for sending EEG brain wave data over OSC for easier use in research and multimedia projects.
+a program for sending EEG brain wave data over OSC for easier use in real-time research and live multimedia projects.

 ### Goals

-To make use of raw stream of brain-wave data as easy and seamless as possible.
+To make use of raw stream of brain-wave data as easy as possible.

 ### Tasks

-- [ ] Cleanup repo
+- [x] Cleanup repo
 - [ ] Changelog
 - [ ] Add console example
 - [ ] Write instructions